Do Guinea Pigs Smell? Does it Stink Up a House?

 Guinea pigs like to hide out and pee in private, dark spaces.
 Place your litter box in an area of the cage that is most private.
 If your cage is all open, try creating a den space over the litter box.
 Create a canopy of some kind and drape a blanket over it.

 Guinea pigs also like to pee and poop where they eat.
 If you choose a large enough litter box, you should be able to fit a large pile of hay inside it.
 This way, the litter box can also double as a hay containment box.

-I like to use these puppy litter boxes for my guinea pigs, as they are large enough for lots of hay and food bowls.
+I like to use puppy litter boxes for my guinea pigs, as they are large enough for lots of hay and food bowls.
 I place these in a dark area of the cage, and they get used very frequently!
 They have helped cut down on the mess significantly.